tslingl25/Circuit-python/README.md

 ### Wiring
 Can be seen in the gif above.
 ### Reflection
-I worked, it did this by senseing our bodys interupt the magnetic field put off by the wire.
+It worked, it did this by senseing our bodys interupt the magnetic field put off by the wire.
+I found that the more wire you have near you hand, the easier it is for the thing to sense your body near it.